HOW THE ENTERTAINMENT INDUSTRY USES MARKETING.

 What are the entry level roles into marketing and PR

-Entrants wishing to work in marketing can apply for internships; this is stage one of your career and the building blocks of your resume.
-Internships should be taken during your college studies for credits and can be found via your university or advertised online.
+Entrants wishing to work in marketing can apply for work experience and internships; this is stage one of your career and the building blocks of your CV.
+Work experience placements are mostly unpaid and should not exceed 160 hours, carried out over a four week period full-time or three months part-time.
+You should apply for work experience while you are studying, as the placements are designed to offer a learning opportunity.
+Internships should be paid placements (many are NMW) unless they come under a banner of a student internship.
 Internships should see applicants given a more immersive role in the office and given some projects they can get their teeth into.
 Alongside opportunities listed on MFJF, some of the studios and bigger independents such as Warner Bros, Studio Canal, eOne, Disney, Fox, Paramount (via LinkedIn), Universal and Lionsgate also offer paid internships.
+The UK branches of these companies don't offer these placements to the same extent as their US counterparts, so make sure you check the location when searching their websites.

 Assistant positions:

-Marketing assistant and publicity assistant roles can be found at distribution companies and larger agencies.
-You could also look for work in these jobs at non-entertainment-related agencies to get some practical experience.
-Marketing a film is a very specific job, if this is an area you wish to pursue don't leave it too long to make the cross over, otherwise, you could find yourself starting back at the beginning.
+Marketing assistant and publicity assistant roles can be found at distribution companies and the larger agencies.
+You could also look for work in these jobs at non-entertainment related agencies to get some practical experience.
+Marketing a film is a very specific job, if this is an area you wish to pursue don't leave it too long to make the cross over otherwise, you could find yourself starting back at the beginning.

 WHAT OTHER ROLES ARE THERE IN A MARKETING?